sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-07_the-fall-of-prahlada.md

 +++
-title = "The fall of asuraxa0prahlAda"
+title = "The fall of asura prahlAda"

 +++
 prahlAda, the demoniac son of hiraNyakashipu, ascended the throne of the